Verb definition and examples:

 - They write neatly in notebooks.

-Aside from the main three categories of verbs (physical verbs, mental verbs, and state of being verbs) Verbs come in a variety which means There are various varieties of verbs.
-We have 3 main categories actually and over 11 different classifications of verbs according to their purpose.
+Aside from the main three categories of verbs (physical verbs, mental verbs, and state-of-being verbs), verbs come in a variety, which means there are various varieties of verbs.
+We have three main categories and over 11 different classifications of verbs according to their purpose.

 Types of verbs: